+This recipe includes an option to top your Shepherd’s Pie with homemade mash or tater tots.
 An impossible choice, right?
 But a choice to make.
 Tater tots make for an easy and quick Shepherd’s Pie, but mash is traditional and equally delicious.
 In Australia, it would seem that a fair few brands of tater tots (potato gems) are gluten free.
 They might not be everywhere, though, so check the labels.

 If you’re opting for the mash version, a few things to note.
 Firstly, you can easily make the mash vegan.
 Use vegan butter and milk.
 Either use a vegan cheese on top or simple omit the cheese.

 On the note of cheese, you can add some cheese into the mash to make it extra fancy.
 A nice sharp cheddar would make an excellent addition (dare I say, perhaps even a truffled cheese?)